rojal100/Waifubot/README.md

 # Waifubot
 A simple Discord.js bot that grabs a random picture from gelbooru upon typing "waifu" or a related command.
-Defaults to SFW images only; server moderater can change the setting.
+Defaults to SFW images only; server moderator can change the setting.

 ## Requirements
 ### Libraries